valterc/ki2/README.md

 > The following features require the Ki2 shifting devices to be added to Karoo as extension sensors:
 >
 > - Use of native Karoo ride elements
-> - FIT file recording of gear shifts
+> - Recording of gear shifts to the ride FIT file
-> - Low battery notifications

 ## How can I install the app?